Tell Me Everything (TV series): Episodes

+Series 1 (2022)

+Series 2 (2024)

+The second series will feature the character of Jonny, and his family, moving to a new town of, and college in, Hitchin.
+None of the ensemble cast return, apart from a brief appearance of Louis (Spike Fearn) on faulty wi-Fi who is out of the country with his mother.
+A new cast is introduced: Naisha (Nethra Tilakumara) who pretends her "newly single" status doesn't bother her; care-leaver Dylan (George Hawkins) and his boyfriend Tommy (Dylan Brady); Ella (Sophie Ablett) who is "often putting herself in dangerous situations"; and also-recently-moved-to-the-town Bex (Daisy Jacob).

 Production

 Development

 Plans for Tell Me Everything were finalised in May 2021 and the press release for the series was launched on 5 August 2021.
 At the time of release, ITV confirmed that filming was in place in Welwyn Garden City, Hertfordshire, where the events within the series will also be set; the town is series creator Mark O'Sullivan's hometown.
 The executive producers for the series are Robert Wulff-Cochrane and Camilla Campbell, who commissioned the E4 teen drama Skins.
 The series is written by creator O'Sullivan, Yemi Oyefuwa, Kat Sadler and Cameron Loxdale, and is directed by Richard Senior and Marley Morrison.
 It was confirmed that the series would be produced by Noho Film and Television and ITV Studios, and that it would be co-funded by Young Audiences Content Fund, a UK government funded grant scheme focused on creating programmes for British adolescents.

-Writer O'Sullivan worked with Noho while developing the show so as to "to ensure that it comes from a perspective that speaks to the teens of the 2020s", such as by interviewing sixth form students at his former school in Welwyn Garden City so "the show felt authentic and representative"; he also received inspiration from his children and their friends, and that "some of [his] favourite lines have come from them".
+Writer O'Sullivan worked with Noho while developing the show so as "to ensure that it comes from a perspective that speaks to the teens of the 2020s", such as by interviewing sixth form students at his former school in Welwyn Garden City so "the show felt authentic and representative"; he also received inspiration from his children and their friends, and that "some of [his] favourite lines have come from them".
 Executive producer Wulff-Cochrane said that "[a] lot of the series is informed by the issues they raised and, in some cases, some of the specificities they shared with us".
 Heather Fallon of Broadcast commented that the "subject of mental health is at the very heart of Tell Me Everything, which weaves O'Sullivan's own experience of adolescent grief and depression with the frequent references that were made in the teen discussion groups".
 As well as such contribution, Noho "opened up the writers' room to create an ensemble of young voices, to further add to the authenticity of the series and give budding writers an opportunity."
 Executive producer Campbell added that Noho "also sought out insights from the mental health charity Mind, as well as working closely with the BFI, which supported the drama via the Young Audiences Content Fund".